Taming the Craft Clutter

 - Obviously, the kids in the picture above have a lot of room and mom and dad have spent some money on this craft area.
 I show you this example for inspirational purposes.

 - A less costly alternative would be to find some wooden crates and paint them in bright colors.
 Add a couple of inexpensive plastic child chairs and . . . voila! . . . a less expensive alternative.

 - Ask your favorite paint supply or hardware store about chalk board paint.
 If you paint certain portions of the craft area with this special paint, your kids can use colorful chalk to draw pictures right on their craft table!
 You can even add a special substance to colored paint that allows it to become chalk board paint (again, check with your favorite paint store).

-- One of my favorite organizing tools is over the door shoe hangers.
-They can be used for so many different applications – shoes, toys, craft supplies, etc. Be sure to hang it low enough the kids can reach the top pockets.
-If it’s too long, you can double it and tack the ends together and hang it from a swing arm rod (so you can reach both sides).
+One of my favorite organizing tools is over the door shoe hangers.
+They can be used for so many different applications such as shoes, toys, craft supplies, etc. Be sure to hang it low enough the kids can reach the top pockets.
+If it’s too long, you can double it and tack the ends together and hang it from a swing arm rod so you can reach both sides.
 This is a great way to store rolls of stickers, paints and paint brushes, yarn and other items.

-- If money permits, you can check into specialty craft storage devices like this one.
-Many are dedicated to specific crafts (stamping, scrap booking, etc.).
+If money permits, you can check into specialty craft storage devices like this one.
+Many are dedicated to specific crafts such as stamping, scrap booking, etc.